vega/altair/doc/user_guide/transform/aggregate.rst

 Functions Without Arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Aggregate functions can be used without arguments.
-It is possible for aggregate functions to not have an argument.
-In this case, aggregation will be performed on the column used in the other axis.
+In such cases, the function will automatically aggregate the data from the column specified in the other axis.

 The following chart demonstrates this by counting the number of cars with respect to their country of origin.